vicox/soundblog/README.md

 ### The Admin Interface

 If your soundblog is hosted on [Github](https://github.com/) you can use the admin interface if you add `/admin` to your URL.
+Just sign in with your Github credentials.
 From there you can add, edit and delete posts.

 Your github username (or organization) and repository must be configured in `_config.yml`.